 David Gaughran is the author of historical novel ‘A Storm Hits Valparaiso' as well as several short story collections.
-He has also published ‘Let's get digital: How to self-publish and why you should‘.
-[Video at the end of the post]
+He has also published ‘Let's get digital: How to self-publish and why you should'.

 - How David got started.
 He's been writing for a long time but in 2005 he started seriously writing with the aim of publication.
 After a few attempts, he started historical novel A Storm Hits Valparaiso.
 He sent it out to agents and publishers as well as working on it to improve it over a number of years.
 After 18 months he was feeling quite down about the project and the continued rejection.
 In Christmas 2010, he heard from a NY agent who was interested, but then he never heard from him again.
 This is not an unusual story but David felt disappointed and in a negative place.

 - It was around this time that Barry Eisler walked away from $0.5 million and then Amanda Hocking got her $2.5 million deal.
 This made David notice indie publishing and so he investigated further.
 On KindleBoards he found authors who weren't household names but they were making a living from their books.
 Most of these authors were unpublished and unknown before going indie.
 Realizing one book is not enough, he started writing short stories and put them up on Kindle.
 He found the joy of writing again and decided that indie was the most empowering way.

 - How David's blog Let's Get Digital has been his journey into indie and self-publishing.
 He started it at a time when self-publishing was going mainstream but his regular posts and strong opinions have made it a must-read blog for those interested in the industry.

 - On Amazon KDP Select.
 David personally doesn't think it's a good idea but for some writers, it is clearly a good thing.